 Children’s Speech and Language Services is a group of caring speech-language pathologists committed to helping your child have successful family meals.
 We serve patients from birth to 21 years of age that are experiencing feeding aversions, oral motor delay, difficulty swallowing, behavioral problem related to feeding, food refusal, poor weight gain, difficulty with texture transition, as well as G-tube to oral feeding transition.

 Our speech-language pathologists evaluate, consult, diagnose and treat children with swallowing and feeding difficulties.
-We provide ongoing individualized management for children and are dedicated to assisting families learn strategies for helping their children advance to their greatest potential.
+We provide ongoing individualized management for children and are dedicated in assisting families to learn strategies for helping their children advance to their greatest potential.

 Our program focuses on building a foundation for oral feeding and developing oral feeding skills in a positive, child-friendly environment.
-Our feeding therapists use a variety of techniques including: SOS and Beckman Oral Motor.
+Our feeding therapists use a variety of techniques and have participated in numerous trainings including: SOS, Orofacial myology, mindfulness classes and trainings by Suzanne Evans Morris, Diane Bahr and Melanie Potock, Beckman Oral Motor, and many more.
 We help children experience meals through all the senses and reduce anxiety and discomfort in the process.

 Our personal goal is to create a pleasant environment that allows children to experience less stressful mealtimes with their family.
 We work towards establishing feeding patterns that promote optimal nutrition and growth while supporting the child’s development in physical, social, ethical and cognitive areas.